burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 # The End

+I hope this post helped establish a clearer idea how the venerable idea of type and effect systems, the venerable idea of notions-of-computation and how they get combined in the **tr&egrave;s en vogue** algebraic effects trend in research.

 There are multiple deep connections between category and programming language technology.
-It is absolutely remarkable what monads can do programming language semantics.
-We were able to talk about concepts that appear in so many languages, like professional programming language designers.
-And we did not need all that much jargon.

-Monads are the realm of theory, a "meta programming language" concept.
-This is a completely different game from giving users a way to define their own programming language operations, which is about expressiveness and pragmatics.
-This level mismatch is the source of confusion; sometimes we need our boxes so we are able to think outside of them.

-I hope this post helped establish a clearer idea how the venerable idea of type and effect systems, the venerable idea of notions-of-computation and how they get combined in the **tr&egrave;s en vogue** algebraic effects trend in research.

-May it help us synthesize the good ideas of the past and forge a better future.
+We only scratched the surface here.

+Monads are a remarkable method to structure programming language semantics.
+That seems to indicate that a science of programming languages could benefit from using the meta language of categories, types and logic.

+For mere practical uses of a type and effect system, that may not be so relevant.
+And even in practical uses, we may be fine using a "monad abstraction pattern" for structure embedded, domain-specific programming languages without really being constrained by the "mathematics" that led to the concept.